 Aquatic Plant Management

-The Lake County Department of Water Resources will serve as the Single Point source for obtaining a permit to control weeds on Clear Lake.
-Receiving approval to conduct weed control operations on public property can be very complicated, but Water Resources will coordinate and expedite the process:
+The Lake County Water Resources Department will serve as the single point source for obtaining a permit to control nuisance aquatic plants on Clear Lake.
+Receiving approval to conduct nuisance aquatic plant control operations on public property can be very complicated, but the knowledgeable staff at Water Resources will be able to help coordinate and expedite the process:

 - Enforcement of herbicide regulations (County Agricultural Commissioner)

-- Clearance for weed control activities in hydrilla infested areas (California Department of Food and Agriculture)
+- Clearance for aquatic plant control activities in hydrilla infested areas (California Department of Food and Agriculture)

 - Permission to alter fish and wildlife habitat (California Department of Fish and Game)